Mission Trip Volunteers

 You are required to provide your own air travel to/from Guatemala; however, please do not purchase your tickets until your spot on the team is confirmed and your Team Leader has posted the designated flight information.
 In-country arrival/departure transportation must be coordinated for the entire group and not on an individual basis.
 Thank you!

-Mission Trip Volunteers have the option to stay an extra night at our hotel in Antigua for an additional $75.
-Please note on your application if you’d like to stay the extra night.
+Mission Trip Volunteers have the option to stay an extra night (Saturday) at our hotel in Antigua for an additional $75 (breakfast included).
+Please check the applicable box on your trip registration form if you’d like to stay the extra night.
+(Please note, the Antigua visit does not apply to Petén teams; see below.)

 Important Deposit Information

-A non-refundable $200 deposit is required with your application.
+A non-refundable $200 deposit is required with all mission team applications.
 The remaining balance, as well as all other required information, is due 30 days prior to your departure date.
 An additional $50 fee will be assessed if payment is not received within 30 days of departure.
 A travel information packet and team t-shirt will be sent to you upon receipt of the total trip fee.

 Refuge International is a 501(c)(3) and cannot legally refund fees, as all fees paid for trips are considered charitable donations.
 If a volunteer cancels prior to 30 days from departure, although refunds cannot be made, all fees previously paid may be applied to a future trip.
 Volunteer fees are used to cover the costs associated with each trip, as well as fund the other initiatives detailed on this site.